-Are you struggling to get going and stop being lazy?
+Are you unmotivated and unable to stop being lazy?

 It’s been about two years now since I quit my job and began my crazy adventure to become an entrepreneur.
 At first, I didn’t see myself becoming who I am today.
 Entrepreneurship scared me.
 Simply uttering the word “fail” gave me shivers.